RegsonDR/spotify-save-playlists-cron/README.md

 ### (3) Spotify API Credentials
 1. Open the `.sample.env` file from the [/setup](/setup) folder on your local machine.
 2. Sign into your [Spotify API Dashboard](https://developer.spotify.com/dashboard/applications) and create a new application.
 You can use any uri for the redirect uri, this is the base uri you will be redirected to after authorizing the app to access your account.
+If you see a "INVALID_CLIENT: Invalid redirect URI", then edit settings of your app from the spotify dashboard and add your uri as a redirect uri.
 3. Fill out the env file with the same Client ID, Secret and Redirect URI details used in step 2 and save this file as `.env`. **Do not post these details anywhere publically.**

 Example: